-> You will find a pretty long list of tempting desserts to choose amongst, that is if you are not already stuffed from your over sized entrees.
+You will find a pretty long list of tempting desserts to choose amongst, that is if you are not already stuffed from your oversized entrees.
 Most of these are homemade, including a delicious Black Forest Ice Cream Cake (a brownie layered with black cherry ice cream, topped with vanilla bean and homemade brownie bits).

-Overall, everything on the menu sounds tempting, and everything we have tried has been delicious.
+Overall, everything on the menu sounds tempting, and everything we have tried thus far has been delicious.
 I will definitely be back to try the homemade Alfredo sauce, the roasted vegetable tower, and most definitely, a dessert!

 Pricing was a bit high, although not unexpected for the area.
 We left satisfied with the both the value (the portions were pretty big) and the overall quality of the food.

 Service was one of the few downsides of our visit.
-Our waitress was just not personable, did not check back on us that often, and did not seem to really care whether or not we like the food.
+Our waitress was just not personable, did not check back on us that often, and did not seem to really care whether or not we liked the food.
 Perhaps we just got unlucky and got served by a grump?

 The main draw of dining at Hideaway is the expansive 2 floor outdoor deck that resembles a treehouse.
 From here, you can enjoy fantastic views of the red rocks while feasting on your favorite comfort dishes.

 Overall, Hideaway House is definitely one of the better restaurants in Sedona.
 Besides the fantastic views, the food is actually pretty good.
-Unfortunately, it is hard to come by a Sedona restaurant that offers both good food and a good setting, however, Hideaway House somehow manages to do both well.
+Unfortunately, it is hard to come by a Sedona restaurant which offers both good food and a good setting, however, Hideaway House somehow manages to do both well.